ivotron/popper2-paper/paper/paper.md

 ## Workflow definition languages

-Standard workflow definition languages like CWL [@amstutz2016common], WDL [@_openwdl_], and YAWL [@van2005yawl] provide an engine agnostic interface for specifying workflows declaratively.
+Standard workflow definition languages like CWL, WDL, and YAWL [@van2005yawl] provide an engine agnostic interface for specifying workflows declaratively.
 Being engine agnostic, different workflow engines can adopt these languages as these workflow languages provide a plethora of useful syntactic elements to support a wide range of workflow engine features.
 Some of these workflow definition languages provide syntax for fine-grained control of resources by the users like defining the amount of CPU and memory to be allocated to each step, specifying scheduling policies, etc.
 Most of these languages support syntax for integration with various computing backends like container engines (e.g. Docker, uDocker [@gomes2018enabling], Singularity), HPC clusters (e.g. HTCondor [@tannenbaum2001condor], LSF [@wei2005implementing], Slurm), cloud providers (e.g. AWS, GCP, Azure), Kubernetes, etc.